Last updated: February 2021

 (b) that you are at least 16 years old.

-If you are under the age of 16 years old and wish to register to use our site, please arrange for your parent/guardian to contact firstname.lastname@example.org in order to arrange your registration.
+If you are under the age of 16 years old and wish to register to use our site, please arrange for your parent/guardian to contact us here to your registration.

 Use of the site

 In using the site you:

 (a) shall comply with all UK and foreign laws and regulations which apply to your use of the site wherever you are physically located;

 (b) shall not provide any false information to us or the site, including but not limited to your name, age, location, email address or other information requested.
 If we believe you have provided false information, we reserve the right to terminate your user account;

 (c) shall be solely responsible for your interactions with other users of the site.
 We reserve the right, but have no obligation, to monitor any dispute between you and another user;

 Certain features and services available via the site are subject to additional terms and conditions and you agree to comply with those if using the relevant features and/or services.
 For example, if you are using the "Neighbourly Product Surplus" features of the site, you agree to comply with the Product Surplus Terms and Conditions detailed below.
 If you are using the “Neighbourly Donations” feature, you agree to comply with the Donations Terms and Conditions detailed below.

 Acceptable use policy